BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 This is our first rule of thumb to detect local state:

-> No horizontal sharing of the state i.e. with sibling components or upwards.
+> No horizontal sharing of the state e.g. with sibling components or upwards.

 ### Static vs Dynamic Lifetime of Data Structures